arkime/arkimeweb/_wiki/security.md

 Security Issues that are known and are either not fixable or a known limitation of Arkime.

 * IP TTL Expiry Attacks - An attacker can manipulate IP TTLs so that Arkime will see packets that the end host will not see.
 The only "fix" is to add TTL normalization at the network border.
 Future versions of Arkime may try and detect this attack.
-* Not all Tunnel protocols are supported by Arkime
+* Not all tunnel protocols are supported by Arkime

 # Past Security Issues